mkorpela/pabot/README.md

   RF script for situations where robot is not used directly

 --processes   [NUMBER OF PROCESSES]
-  How many parallel executors to use (default max of 2 and cpu count)
+  How many parallel executors to use (default max of 2 and cpu count).
+  Special option "all" will use as many processes as there are executable suites or tests.

 --pabotlib
   Start PabotLib remote server.
 This enables locking and resource distribution between parallel test executions.